AuroraToolkit/AuroraCore/README.md

 Some test and example files use OpenAI or Anthropic services and need API keys to function correctly.
 To use these services, add the following keys to the `AuroraCore` and `Examples` schemes.
 Make sure these schemes are not shared, and take extra precaution to avoid committing API keys into the repository.

-- For Anthropic, add the environment variable `ANTHROPIC_API_KEY' with a valid test API key.
+- For Anthropic, add the environment variable `ANTHROPIC_API_KEY` with a valid test API key.
 - For OpenAI, add the environment variable `OPENAI_API_KEY` with a valid test API key.
 - Ollama does not require API keys, but does require the Ollama service to be running at the default service URL, `http://localhost:11434`.